webdevcody/collab-board-hathora/backend-server/README.md

-# Scalable Chat - Backend Server
+# Collaborative Whiteboard - Backend Server

 The backend server is an [Express.js](https://expressjs.com/) application built with TypeScript that provides user authentication and room management.